jpmcastanheira/EngSoft_TP1/README.md

 10. [chouquette](https://github.com/chouquette) - 849 commits / 17,260 ++ / 12,984 --

 <h3> 3 - Evolução do sistema </h3>

+The VideoLAN project was started at the university École Centrale Paris who relicensed VLC under the GPLv2 license in February 2001.
+Since then, VLC has been downloaded close to one billion times.

 <h3> 4 - Frameworks, ferramentas e LPs </h3>